- Publication 542 - Introductory Material

 For more information, see the Instructions for Form 1139, and the instructions for the corporation's tax return.

-If the NOL available for a carryback or carryforward year is greater than the taxable income for that year, the corporation must modify its taxable income to figure how much of the NOL it will use up in that year and how much it can carry over to the next tax year.
+If the NOL available for a carryback or carryforward year is greater than 80% of the taxable income for that year (100% for NOLs arising in tax years beginning before 2018), the corporation must modify its taxable income to figure how much of the NOL it will use up in that year and how much it can carry over to the next tax year.

 Its carryover is the excess of the available NOL over its modified taxable income for the carryback or carryforward year.